asdcorp/ohook/readme.md

 =====
 An universal Office "activation" hook with main focus of enabling full functionality of subscription editions.

-This project is released mainly for our partners.
-We won't be directly providing any kind support for users.
+This project is released mainly for [our partners](https://massgrave.dev/ohook.html).
+We won't be directly providing any kind of support for users.

 Installation
 ------------